Senior Teaching Fellows Program

 - Small adjustments to teaching with big impact

 - Developing memorable presentations

 - Informal assessments to gauge student learning

-- Connecting with your students OR open topic session
+- Connecting with your students

 This program is not currently open for registration.
 Indicate your interest in future participation and we'll notify you when it is offered next.